-There were so many variations, mostly related to cooking time, but here’s what I ultimately tried.
+There were so many variations on boiled eggs, mostly related to cooking time, but here’s what I ultimately tried.
 In all cases, I shocked the eggs in ice water afterward, usually for around seven minutes.

 Reader, I tried so many methods.
 I tried this crazy shit.
 It did not work.
 I tried cracking the bottom, peeling off a little circle, and running a spoon around the inside.
 It was a mess.
 I tried the aforementioned pot-shaking method and made an even bigger mess.
 There were many others, most of them kind of useless (and again, that might just be me.)
 In nearly all cases, the egg got peeled—it just sometimes took a little longer.
 I did, however, land on one consistently useful trick, one handy method, and one work of genius.

-The work of a genius.
-I tried this one with a steamed egg and a boil + vinegar method egg.
-It blew my mind.
+- The work of a genius.
+I tried this method with a steamed egg and a boil + vinegar method egg, and it blew my mind.
 You put the eggs (it apparently can work with multiple eggs, not just my meager two) in a plastic container with some water, then place a fitted lid on top.
 Then you shake the container a bunch.
 In the video linked above, the “egg aficionado” had to do some minor peeling afterward.
 Not so for me.
 The whole damn shell came off of both eggs (though more quickly for the steamed egg).
 All I did was rinse them to make sure there were no tiny shell bits stuck to the surface.

 First, I might need a time out on eating hard boiled eggs for a bit.
 My fridge is nuts at the moment.
 Also, I’m afraid for my cholesterol.